24-cell: Reciprocal constructions from 8-cell and 16-cell

 The 8 integer vertices (±1, 0, 0, 0) are the vertices of a regular 16-cell, and the 16 half-integer vertices (±1/2, ±1/2, ±1/2, ±1/2) are the vertices of its dual, the tesseract (8-cell).
 The tesseract gives Gosset's construction of the 24-cell, equivalent to cutting a tesseract into 8 cubic pyramids, and then attaching them to the facets of a second tesseract.
 The analogous construction in 3-space gives the rhombic dodecahedron which, however, is not regular.
-The 16-cell gives the reciprocal construction of the 24-cell, Cesaro's construction, equivalent to rectifying a 16-cell (truncating its corners at the mid-edges, as described above).
+The 16-cell gives the reciprocal construction of the 24-cell, Cesàro's construction, equivalent to rectifying a 16-cell (truncating its corners at the mid-edges, as described above).
 The analogous construction in 3-space gives the cuboctahedron (dual of the rhombic dodecahedron) which, however, is not regular.
 The tesseract and the 16-cell are the only regular 4-polytopes in the 24-cell.

 We can further divide the 16 half-integer vertices into two groups: those whose coordinates contain an even number of minus (−) signs and those with an odd number.
 Each of these groups of 8 vertices also define a regular 16-cell.
 This shows that the vertices of the 24-cell can be grouped into three disjoint sets of eight with each set defining a regular 16-cell, and with the complement defining the dual tesseract.
 This also shows that the symmetries of the 16-cell form a subgroup of index 3 of the symmetry group of the 24-cell.